 Scholarship funding is provided by the Health Resources and Services Administration, Advanced Nursing Education Workforce Program (ANEW).
 The ANEW Program supports academic/clinical partnerships to graduate NPs who are academically and clinically prepared for the unique challenges of practicing and providing primary healthcare in rural and underserved communities.

-- This scholarship is intended to support healthcare in rural and/or medically underserved areas.
+- This Scholars program is intended to support your healthcare experience in rural and/or medically underserved areas.

 - You commit to completing your clinical hours in a rural and/or medically underserved area.